smbensi/gtp2_karpathy/lec3_activations_batchnorm_makemore/notes.md

 - We have the hidden state roughly gaussian at leat at initialization.
 So BN noramlizes the hidden state to gaussian
 - mean over all the elements in the batch
-- we aare coupling between the examples in the batch
+- we aare coupling between the examples in the batch.
+We can think that as a regularizer
+- it stabilizes training